Inspections, Compliance, Enforcement, and Criminal Investigations

 Goods produced in the U.S. which are exported, and then returned to the U.S. They are considered imports.
 (See Sec.
 801(d)(1)of the FD&C Act [21 U.S.C.
 381]).

-One of several classes of Customs Warehouses authorized to receive goods that has not been entered into the commerce of the US.
+One of several classes of Customs Warehouses authorized to receive goods that have not been entered into the commerce of the US.
 Goods are entered into a Customs Bonded Warehouse (CBW) by a "formal entry" or "warehouse entry" requiring complete documentation for the entry, and payment of a fee, but not payment of duty and taxes.
 Goods in the warehouse can be held for up to 5 years.
 After 5 years the goods must be entered, exported, or destroyed.
-Goods in a CWB can be manipulated, but except in certain smelting operations, cannot be manufactured into something else.
+Goods in a CBW can be manipulated, but except in certain smelting operations, cannot be manufactured into something else.
 If the CBW is located in the US, the goods are in interstate commerce and subject to the FD&C Act.
+See CPG Sec.
+110.600 FDA Authority Over Products of Foreign Origin Located in Foreign Trade Zones, Bonded Warehouses or on Bonded Carriers.

 Cargo transported in individual units, such as bags or cartons, which are not containerized.